alex-seville/feta/README.md

 **Automated regression testing**

+Use Feta to record functional tests of sites, and detect regressions caused by refactoring or maintenance.

 Feta runs as a Chrome extension, and as a standalone library.
-Use Feta to record functional tests of sites, and detect regressions caused by refactoring or maintenance.

-Use Feta with PhantomJS to detect regression automatically in your continuous integration pipeline.
+You can also use Feta with PhantomJS to detect regression automatically in your continuous integration pipeline.

 ## Install